DataDog/documentation/content/en/observability_pipelines/production_deployment_overview/aggregator_architecture.md

 Partitioning, or "topics" in Kafka terminology, refers to separating data in your pub-sub systems.
 You should partition along data origin lines, such as the service or host that generated the data.

-{{< img src="observability_pipelines/production_deployment_overview/partitioning.png" alt="A diagram showing and agent on a node sending data to four services in a pub-sub that sends the data to four Observability Pipelines Workers" style="width:55%;" >}}
+{{< img src="observability_pipelines/production_deployment_overview/partitioning.png" alt="A diagram showing an agent on a node, sending data to four services in a pub-sub that then sends the data to four Observability Pipelines Workers" style="width:55%;" >}}

 #### Pub-sub configuration